OctopusDeploy/docs/docs/infrastructure/environments/index.md

 ---
 Octopus Deploy organizes your infrastructure, that is the deployment targets you deploy software to (whether on-premises servers or cloud services), into *environments*.
 Typical examples of environments are **Development**, **Test**, and **Production**.

-Organizing your deployment targets into environments lets you define your deployment processes (no matter how many targets or steps are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.
+Organizing your deployment targets into environments lets you define your deployment processes (no matter how many deployment targets or steps are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.

 ## Add a New Environment